PEP 599 – The manylinux2014 Platform Tag

 ABI tag indicating its Unicode ABI.
 A

-tag indicating an interpreter with the UCS-2 ABI.
+manylinux2014wheel built against Python 2, then, must include either thecpy27mutag indicating it was built against an interpreter with the UCS-4 ABI or thecpy27mtag indicating an interpreter with the UCS-2 ABI.
 6 7 - A wheel must not require the

 Compilation of Compliant Wheels

-tool adds manylinux2014
+Like manylinux1, the auditwheel tool adds manylinux2014

-wheels built by pip wheel
+platform tags to linux wheels built by pip wheel or

-in a manylinux2014
+bdist_wheel in a manylinux2014 Docker container.

 Docker Images

-Docker image based on CentOS 7 x86_64 should be
+A manylinux2014 Docker image based on CentOS 7 x86_64 should be

-provided for building binary linux
+provided for building binary linux wheels that can reliably be

-wheels.
+converted to manylinux2014 wheels.
 This image will come with a

-full compiler suite installed (gcc
+full compiler suite installed (gcc, g++, and gfortran

-4.8.5) as well as the latest releases of Python and pip
+4.8.5) as well as the latest releases of Python and pip.

 Auditwheel

-tool will also be updated to produce
+The auditwheel tool will also be updated to produce

-wheels.
+manylinux2014 wheels.
 8 Its behavior and purpose will be

 otherwise unchanged from PEP 513.